 With an increasingly broad range of members, partners and collaborators, we will gain a better understanding and perspective of the effects of the natural gas industry on Australia’s society, economy and environment.

-- GISERA Director and Research Director, CSIRO Energy Resources Program – Dr Damian Barrett
+- GISERA Director; Research Director, CSIRO Energy Resources Program – Dr Damian Barrett

 - GISERA Queensland and Northern Territory State/Territory Leader; Principal Research Scientist, CSIRO Energy – Dr Cameron Huddleston-Holmes

-- GISERA New South Wales State Leader; Research Scientist, CSIRO Energy – Dr Kaydy Pinetown
+- GISERA New South Wales State Leader; Senior Research Scientist and Team Leader, CSIRO Energy – Dr David Midgley

 - GISERA Western Australia, South Australia and Victoria State Leader; Senior Principal Research Scientist, CSIRO Energy – Dr Linda Stalker